lokeshSinghSamant13/link-preview/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## To Run on Local Command
+There are two ways this can be handled:

+Temporary Front-End solution so you can test if your API integration is working:
+Click on window -> type run and hit enter -> in the command window copy:

+`chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security`

+This will open a new "Chrome" window where you can work easily.
+This is a temporary solution.
+Every time you will have to work with this chrome window.

+Permanent solution:
+In the backend code, the developer needs to add an annotation @Crossorigin right above the CRUD api call method.

+Let me know if it works

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.